Anahkiasen/flatten/README.md

   {
     parent::__construct();

-    // This will flush on all POST methods of ther Users controller, excepted the post_login one
+    // This will flush on all POST methods of
+    // the Users controller, excepted the post_login one
     $this->filter('after', 'flush')->on('post')->except(array('login'));
   }
 }